orf/blog-hugo/content/blog/goodby-simple-hello-gatsby.md

 [Bing image of the day](https://bingwallpaper.com/).
 For such a basic blog it had fared me well, handling several Hacker news storms where other sites would simply give up.

 But,times have changed.
-Static blogs are all the rage now,and Simple just isn't cool anymore.
+Static blogs are all the rage now, and Simple just isn't cool anymore.
 Also since Persona shut down I couldn't even log into the bloody thing and could not really be bothered to update it.

 So this is my new blog.
 It's built with [Gatsby](https://gatsbyjs.org/) and deployed with [Netlify](https://netlify.com).